rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 _acme-challenge.site1.sub1.example.com           | sub1.example.com
 _acme-challenge.site1.sub3.sub2.sub1.example.com | sub1.example.com

-Many of the existing plugins have a helper function to handle this.
-Copy and modify their code where it makes sense.
+Many existing plugins include helper functions for zone matching.
+Reuse and adapt them where appropriate.

 ### Relative Record Names

-Many providers will end up needing you to provide a record's relative/short name such as `_acme-challenge` or `_acme-challenge.www` rather than the fully-qualified domain provided by `$RecordName`.
-To do this properly, you must first know the zone name that would contain the record.
-Once you have it, use the following method to separate the relative name from the zone name.
+Some provider APIs require a relative (short) record name such as `_acme-challenge` or `_acme-challenge.www`, not a full FQDN.
+To calculate the relative name, first determine the containing zone name.
+Then separate the record from the zone with this pattern:

 ```powershell
 # assumes $zoneName contains the zone name containing the record
 $recShort = $RecordName -ireplace "\.?$([regex]::Escape($zoneName.TrimEnd('.')))$",''
 ```

-Keep in mind that there are cases where `$RecordName` and `$zoneName` can be identical.
-The code above will set `$recShort` to an empty string.
-Depending on the provider, this may not be the proper way to reference zone apex records.
-Some providers expect you to use `@`, others may want the full zone name like `example.com`.
-So if your provider expects something other than an empty string, make sure you account for it.
-Here's an example:
+`$RecordName` and `$zoneName` can be identical.
+In that case, the code above sets `$recShort` to an empty string.
+This works for some providers, but others use a specific character to represent an apex record such as `@` or the full zone name.
+If your provider does not accept an empty apex name, map the empty value to the required format.
+Example:

 ```powershell
 if ($recShort -eq [string]::Empty) {